alexfernandez/alexfernandez.github.io/2022/understanding-limits.md

 at all scales.
 Even the known limitations of the Planck length is a bit too optimistic.

-### 🔀 Decoherence

-But to me it is much more interesting to explore the frontiers between the quantum and classical worlds.
-What happens when a quantum particle becomes classical?

 ### 🔦 Speed of Light

 There is one aspect of the new physics that has been challenged many many times